repoze/repoze.what/docs/source/Participate.rst

-There are no special guidelines to create unofficial plugins, but you are highly enccouraged to create plugins under the :mod:`repoze.what.plugins` namespace and contact us once you have at least one usable release.
+There are no special guidelines to create unofficial plugins, but you are highly enccouraged to create plugins under the :mod:`repoze.what.plugins` namespace and contact us once you have at least one usable release (so that we can mention it in the manual).

 Guidelines for official plugins
 -------------------------------

-There are some benefits in making your plugin official:

-* Its documentation will be merged into the official documentation.
-* The core :mod:`repoze.what` developers will also be able to contribute to the plugin.
-* It will possibly have more visibility.

-However, there are some requirements that should be met:

-* It should have at least one usable release (no mere pre-alphas).
-The rate of `stillborn` Free Software projects is very high, so we prefer to turn a unofficial plugin into an official one if it has seen the light.
+Official plugins must meet certain requirements:

 * It must use `the Repoze license <http://repoze.org/license.html>`_.
 * It should follow the `coding conventions`_ of the project.
+* Its documentation should be merged into the official documentation.

+If you want to turn your :mod:`repoze.what` unofficial plugin into an official one and it already meets the first two requirements above, please propose it after you have at least one usable release (e.g., a beta, a release candidate;
+not only pre-alphas) -- The rate of `stillborn` Free Software projects is very high, so we prefer to turn a unofficial plugin into an official one if it has ever seen the light.

 Coding conventions
 ==================